madinachka/DatabaseProject/README.md

 #Inserting data to MySQL and HBase

-    For MySQL: Use DCAST-2017-11-02.DDL to insert the data set into MySQL
+    For MySQL: Use DCAST-2017-11-02.DDL to insert the dataset into MySQL

-    For HBase: Use Apache_pig.pig to process the data set and insert into HBase
+    For HBase: Use Apache_pig.pig to process and insert the dataset into HBase

 #To run the query